 The School District is not aware of any currently known facts, decisions, or conditions that are expected to have a significant effect on the financial position or results of operations during this fiscal year.
 The School District continues to be financially stable as the fund balance continues to exceed the state's benchmark.
-With the onset of COVID-19, the School District's QBE program funding from the state was reduced by 11%, or \$6.2 million.
-The State has not indicated whether these reductions will be multi-year, or if they will only be imposed for fiscal year 2021.
-In order to be proactive, the School District attritted approximately forty certified positions, did not hire various other non-certified positions, reduced department budgets, and did not increase the salary scales for employees.
+With the financial effects of COVID-19 in fiscal year 2021, the School District's Quality Basic Education (QBE) program funding from the state was originally reduced by 11%, or \$6.2 million.
+As we moved further into fiscal year 2021, the State's revenue projections changed and the State readjusted our reduction to QBE funding to \$2.5 million.
+During the fiscal year 2021 budgeting process, in an effort to be proactive, the School District attritted approximately forty certified positions, did not hire various other non-certified positions, reduced department budgets, and did not increase the salary scales for employees.
 In addition, the School District budgeted for a reduction in sales tax revenue by 24%.
-During the first five months of this fiscal year, expenditures held as budgeted, yet sales tax revenue had a slight increase over the amounts collected in the previous year.
-Thus, the district has yet to experience a decline in sales tax revenue which accounts for approximately 12.5% of the general fund revenue.
+During fiscal year 2021 and going into fiscal year 2022, the School District has experienced an increase in sales tax revenue which accounts for approximately 12.0% of the General Fund revenue.
 Property values are continuing to climb and thus the School District does not anticipate a decline in revenue in this area at least during the foreseeable future.
-The School District passed a budget for fiscal year 2021 that dips into their reserves by \$4.1 million.
-The School District does not intend to continue to pass future budgets that dip in their reserves, but did this as a temporary measure to minimize the impact on its schools.
-As mentioned above, due to the increase in sales tax revenues so far this year, the School District does not believe that it will be necessary to dip into its reserves to the extent that was budgeted.
-Budgeted total reserves for June 30, 2021 are 20.9% of budgeted revenue for the year.
-The State only recommends a 15% reserve.
-Thus showing the School District's well positioned financial status to weather economic challenges.
-The School District has also been utilizing our strategic waiver abilities to structure programs in the benefit of children and also to benefit the School District with financial advantages.
-The School District has committed to make additional resources available at the school site level with which they could enable our strategic initiatives.
+The School District passed a budget for fiscal year 2022 that leverages the new federal funding and will allow the School District to address the learning loss caused by the ongoing pandemic.
+The School District anticipates that it will increase its reserves so that services to students will be able to be sustained into the future.
+Thus, preserving the School District's ability to be well positioned financially to weather economic challenges in the future.
+The School District has also been utilizing its strategic waiver abilities to structure programs for the benefit of children and also to benefit the School District with financial advantages.
+The School District has committed to make additional resources available at the school site level with which they could enable the strategic initiatives.
+During the fiscal year 2022 budget process, the School District approved an increase to the locally directed formula that drives the funding that each of its schools receives annually.
 The enrollment of the School District continues to increase at a manageable pace and the School District has been taking advantage of state facility funding for schools as available.